resbazSQL/lc-webscraping/_episodes/03-xpath-browser-scraping.md

 >
 > [It's a trap!](https://www.youtube.com/watch?v=4F4qzPbcFiA)
 >
-> If we use */dl/dd, it works for Tones, but the moment someone has a position, our data becomes garbage.
+> If we use `*/dl/dd`, it works for Tony, but the moment someone has a position, our data becomes garbage.
 We need to be more creative.
 We know that the "Definition list" has the word "party" in its `dt`,
->
-> A mistake (I, the author) kept making while creating this exercise was to confuse the part of the xpath where I was "searching" for something with the part of the xpath telling me what it is I wanted.
-The difficult part of finding the twitter url was `a[contains(@class, 'twitter')]`.
 >
 > > ## Solution
 > >